Folks, it’s time.

 What is Black Friday?

 Black Friday is the first Friday right after Thanksgiving and is deemed the starting date of the Christmas shopping season, though it is not considered an official holiday.
-Among the companies getting the biggest revenues during Black Friday are Amazon and Walmart, as they attract buyers throughout the weekend and on Cyber Monday likewise.
+It marks the day most big companies in the US and worldwide record their highest sales of the year, often followed by Cyber Monday.
+Among the companies getting the biggest revenues during Black Friday are Amazon and Walmart, as they attract buyers throughout the weekend and on Cyber Monday.

 Now you are thinking, “I already know what Black Friday is.”

 👉 But did you know that in 2020, the estimated revenue for Black Friday was $184 billion, and it ended up being $188 billion?
 And that it was a new record?